matheusnd/python-data-sanity/README.md

 ```

 ## Adding new validations
-There is a list with all validations that will be performed by the job:
+There is a list with all validations that will be performed by the job.

 ```python
 validation_list = [